Information for Parents and Families

 What sorts of cooking appliances are allowed in the residence halls?

 - Cooking appliances are not permitted in residence hall rooms.
-Certain items such as electric tea kettles and coffee makers may be used in the kitchenettes found on every floor.
-Every kitchenette has a microwave and a refrigerator.
+Certain items such as electric teakettles and single-serve brewer coffeemakers may be used.
+Every floor contains a kitchenette that has a microwave and a refrigerator.

 How do I address mail to my student?